RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    In some instances, users need to request more memory which is done with :tt:`--mem=` or :tt:`--mem-per-cpu` directives (see more info in :ref:`request resources`) and specify that *all cores should be on a single node*.
-   For example, to get 20 Gb for your Notebook do:
+   For example, to get 20 GB for your Notebook do:

    .. code-block:: console